 The research wants to find out what are the factors that help to increase the rates of women in companies in a developed country (United Kingdom) and a developing country (Mexico) and if those factors have been working in each country.

 The primary aim of this study is to extend the awareness of the importance of having a woman being part of the organisations and what companies and governments should do to achieve that goal soon, like the United Kingdom is doing.
-In the United Kingdom established some goals to achieve this in less than 10 years and without penalisation to the companies, to increase the rate of women of directors in their companies (Churchill Francis, 2021).
+In the United Kingdom established some goals to achieve this in less than 10 years and without penalisation to the companies, to increase the rate of women of directors in their companies (Churchill, 2021).
 And what other countries (developing country) like Mexico are doing to increase the rates of women in companies, specifically in the board of directors.
 What are the factors that differentiate those results in each country?

 The process that the research will look at, is the actual situation in two different countries and their developing in the last few years regarding participation rates of women in the board of directors in the United Kingdom and Mexico.
 A comparative analysis and definition of which are the factors that each country uses, and if those factors are working correctly.